Date Established: 3/9/2012

 Visitor Use of University Facilities for Events and Programs for Children

 Field trips and similar visits to campus of a short duration are not considered Covered Activities.
-In the case of a field trip or similar activity, the visitor requesting access to the campus must complete an Acknowledgement of UB’s Child Protection Requirements form and provide it to the UB employee granting permission to access the campus.
+In the case of a field trip or similar activity, the visitor requesting access to the campus must complete the Acknowledgement of the UB Child Protection Policy and Conduct Requirements form and provide it to the UB employee granting permission to access the campus.

 A visitor’s use of UB facilities for a Covered Activity may only be granted pursuant to the terms of a Revocable Permit, Occasional User Revocable Permit, or Facilities Use Agreement and must include the following: